Avesta: Written transmission

-It was not until around the 5th or 6th century CE that Avestan corpus was written down by virtue of the newly developed Avestan Alphabet.
-This facilitated to the creation of a comprehensive edition of the Avestan corpus, namely the Sasanian Avesta.
+It was not until around the 5th or 6th century CE that the Avestan corpus was written down using the newly developed Avestan alphabet.
+This led to the creation of a comprehensive edition of the Avestan corpus, namely the Sasanian Avesta.
 This is seen as a turning point in the Avestan tradition since it separates the purely oral from the written transmission.

-This edition was lost at some time after the fall of the Sasanian empire,and the oldest surviving manuscript (K1) (Note: K1 represents 248 leaves of a 340-leaf Vendidad Sade manuscript, i.e. a variant of a Yasna text into which sections of the Visperad and Vendidad are interleaved.
+This edition was lost at some time after the fall of the Sasanian empire, and the oldest surviving manuscript (K1) (Note: K1 represents 248 leaves of a 340-leaf Vendidad Sade manuscript, i.e. a variant of a Yasna text into which sections of the Visperad and Vendidad are interleaved.
 The colophon of K1 (K=Copenhagen) identifies its place and year of completion to Cambay, 692Y (= 1323–1324 CE).
 The date of K1 is occasionally mistakenly given as 1184.
 This mistake is due to a 19th-century confusion of the date of K1 with the date of K1's source: in the postscript to K1, the copyist – a certain Mehrban Kai Khusrow of Navsari – gives the date of his source as 552Y (= 1184 CE).
 That text from 1184 has not survived.) of an Avestan text is dated to 1323 CE.
 The history of the Avesta until these first manuscripts appear is unknown, but the post-Sasanian phase saw a pronounced deterioration of the Avestan corpus.
 Summaries in the texts of the Zoroastrian tradition from the 9th/10th century indicate that the Sasanian Avesta was much larger than the Avesta that exists today.
 Only about one-quarter of the Avestan sentences or verses referred to by the 9th/10th century commentators can be found in the surviving texts.
-This suggests that an indeterminable number of juridical, historical and legendary texts have been lost since then.
+This suggests that an indeterminable number of juridical, historical, and legendary texts have been lost since then.
 On the other hand, it appears that the most valuable portions of the canon, including all of the oldest texts, have survived.
 The likely reason for this is that the surviving materials represent those portions of the Avesta that were in regular liturgical use and therefore known by heart by the priests and not dependent for their preservation on the survival of particular manuscripts.